DarrianTalamantes/QPCR_Data_Wrangler/readme.txt

 The Idea of this project is to get data straight from the QPCR abs quant analysis and turn it into something usefull to me.

-Step 1: Program asks for your data file location.
-Input data file location.
+Step 1: Run program QPCR_Data_Wrangler1.sh It will  ask for your data file pathway.
+Input it.
 Hit enter.
-Step 2: Program will run your data through R and create graphs.
+Step 2: Program will ask you to input qualatative data into the new three columns that are blank.
+Recomend to use excel.
+Save this in a tab or comma delimiated file.
-Step 3: Grab graphs from folder labled results.
+Step 3: Run program QPCR_Data_Wrangler2.sh which will create graphs and place them in the output folder Step 4: Rejoice your high quality R graphs are made!